twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-a-scales-like-samadhi%zh.rst

 What we are practicing until now when the air touches at the tip of the nostril, the mind moves here and there that it’s not purified yet.
 We have to continue to take off the dust, still we have to do it and can’t talk about paramatā mind and form.
 The place where the air and the tip of the nose touch is pleasant.
 The affliction of the four elements is dukkha.
 The mind combined with dukkha vedanā becomes distress (domanassa), when combined with sukha vedanā becomes joy (somanassa).
 Both mind states are lobha and dosa and can’t contemplate the paramatā dhamma.
 As a first step from dukkha vedanā it becomes sukha vedanā that is a success.
 Upekkhā vedanā means that the mind is inclined neither to dukkha nor to sukha; rather, it stays in the present moment.
 This is called the equanimous mind (upekkhā mind).
 If you practice with this way, this is a process leading to the arahatta magga and phala (path and fruit of arahantship).
 You can go straight with this one.
 The answer is the same.
 (There are many ways, if the practices are right and all have the same result.)

 If you encounter dukkha vedanā and domanassa arises or if your mind sticks at the tip of the nostril and sukha arises.
 Sticking with lobha is taṇhā which hinders path and fruit.
 It will not become citta-visuddhi.
 In addition to lobha and dosa, there is moha.
 Today’s method is to be free from three of them at the same time.
-The first method is free from dukkha vedanā and at the top of the nostril, the first jhāna of joy, pleasure and one-pointedness of mind (pīti, sukha and ekaggatā) arise and each jhānic factors (connecting, sustaining, joy and pleasure) are falling away one by one with the practice (i.e., ānāpāna-sati method).
+The first method is free from dukkha vedanā and at the tip of the nostril, the first jhāna of joy, pleasure and one-pointedness of mind (pīti, sukha and ekaggatā) arise and each jhānic factors (connecting, sustaining, joy and pleasure) are falling away one by one with the practice (i.e., ānāpāna-sati method).

 At last, free from lobha, dosa and moha and become sati and ekaggatā.
 Practicing Dhamma is not doing other things.
 This one is the goal.

 The mind is free from dukkha and sukha and the mind is with upekkhā and sati—this becomes citta-visuddhi.
 In insight practice, not doing this one and doing other things is not right.
 I am worried about you will go wrong.
 Therefore, I’m talking firmly on this point.
 With the affliction of the four elements, it  becomes dukkha vedanā and staying at the tip of the nostril, it becomes sukha vedanā.
 Two extremes appear.
 Getting rid of these two extremes is upekkhā vedanā.
 At the place, if sati stays there at the same time, it can be freed from lobha and dosa.
 For this, I’ll give you the practice.

-(This place not at the nose or where pains arise at the bhavaṅga where the mind stays by itself with upekkhā.
+(This place is not at the nose or where pains arise but at the bhavaṅga where the mind stays by itself with upekkhā.
 Sayadaw did not mention specifically the place only at the place.)

 This is the way of practicing together (i.e., samatha and vipassanā together—yuganaddha way).

-We take the same kammaṭṭhāna of the air and the top of the nostril as before, with the affliction of the four elements.
+We take the same kammaṭṭhāna of the air and the tip of the nostril as before, with the affliction of the four elements.
 When the four elements are afflicted, the mind inclines toward the place of its affliction.
 Then the mind feels dukkha vedanā with distress (domanassa).
 But if the mind sticks at the contact of air and nostril, it is sticking with lobha.
 If you let go of the mind from the tip of the nostril and it is inclining on dukkha.
 So it can’t be let go.
 I don’t give the kammaṭṭhāna on my own invention.
 This is called the yuganaddha method—samādhi and paññā yoked together (in some of Mogok Sayadawji’s talks, he called it yuganandha—yoked two oxen together).
 This is the practice of samatha and vipassanā mixed together at the same time.
-Before vedanā arises, you breathe ānāpāna regularly or observing at the top of the head or rising and falling of abdomen, etc., are also in the same way.
+Before vedanā arises, you breathe ānāpāna regularly or observing at the tip of the head or rising and falling of abdomen, etc., are also in the same way.

 Here you only can use form (rūpa) kammaṭṭhāna and can’t use mind object (nāma kammaṭṭhāna).
 When a time comes, vedanā arises and the mind inclines toward it.
 At that time there were dukkha vedanā from the four elements and sukha vedanā at the tip of the nostrils.
 In this way at that time become two vedanās and we establish upekkhā vedanā by purifying the mind.
 If the mind sticks at the tip of the nostril, it becomes lobha.
 So, don’t stick it there.
 If you drop it and domanassa arises.
 If you let go off domanassa and it moves to somanassa.
 So we can't let them both go, we have to adjust them both.
 Can we adjust both sides at the same time through sati?
 Yes, we can, e.g., a car driver, his eyes are looking in front of him and at the same time the hands are working, we’re eating and at the same time talking to each other.